Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Look, I understand.
 You're probably tired of constantly hearing how AI is "revolutionizing" everything.
 But here's the honest truth – when used correctly, AI can genuinely improve your business.
 It won't transform it overnight, but it can definitely make it better.

-Start small, think practically
+Start small, think practical

-Customer service that doesn't annoy
+Customer service that isn’t annoying

 Think of AI as the really smart assistant to your best customer service rep. It can: